Last updated on August 5th, 2023 at 09:21 pm

 With 1,380,614,641 people, making it the second most populated continent, Africa remains an investment destination for foreign investors who want to tap into the market strength of the continent.

 While the collective headcounts of Africa are significant, each of the countries has several measures in place in order to encourage Foreign Direct Investment (FDI).

 Interestingly, investors do not really rely on the promises made by the government, they dig deeper to know if there are indicators to make business activities easier called the Ease of Doing Business Index, research by the World Bank Group.

 The government may make promises, but implementation is paramount and it also shows the seriousness of the government in protecting the interests of foreign investors.

 That’s why the Ease of Doing Business report in Africa has been a valued tool for investors seeking to invest in the continent.
 It is meant to assist the overall business climate.

 In the 2020 report, the top two most populated countries – Nigeria and Ethiopia – weren’t among the top 20 friendliest countries to invest in.

-Countries like Mauritius with a population less than a local government in Lagos State, threw Nigeria in the 21st spot to rank as the number one African country that makes it easier to set up a business.
+Countries like Mauritius with a population less than a local government in Lagos State, threw Nigeria in the 21st spot to rank as the number one African country which makes it easier to set up a business.

 Incredibly, foreign investors rarely look away when planning to invest in Africa because of its population, Nigeria’s and Ethiopia’s market strength is huge.

 Below is a list of the top 20 countries with the best Ease of Doing Business in Africa

 - South Africa